|Read this if you would like Dr. Gould to write a letter of recommendation for you : UPDATED AS OF JUNE 2014!!|

 2. A copy of your unofficial transcript.

 3. A copy of your personal statement if you have it, even if it is only a rough draft.

-4. A photograph/picture so that I can put face to your name.
+4. A photograph/picture so that I can put a face to your name.

 THIS IS WHAT YOU DO: First, send me an email asking if I can write your letter.
-If I say yes, then I usually will NOT NEED TO MEET WITH YOU IN PERSON.
+If I say yes, then I do NOT NEED TO MEET WITH YOU IN PERSON.
 Just collect the materials above (and this part is IMPORTANT) and give me HARD COPIES of everything that I ask for, ALL STAPLED FIRMLY TOGETHER, if everything is not firmly stapled (NO PAPER CLIPS!)
-I WILL lose one or more of them and you won't get your letter.
+I WILL lose something and you won't get your letter.
 If you try to email this material to me it will get lost in my inbox and you will NOT get your letter, do NOT TRY TO email or FAX this material to me.

 |I know that many of you need letters for application to programs for which summer application doesn't work, for example, summer research positions.
 These letters need to be submitted in early spring.
 However, early spring (January - March) is an extremely busy time of the year for me (probably my busiest time of the year) since this is graduate recruiting season, which takes a huge amount of my time.
 For this reason I am very sorry but I just can't write any letters that need to be submitted in the Jan - March time period..|

 |After all of that, please let me know if you get admission into medical/dental/pharmacy etc. school, I like to hear of your successes!.|